Why is Leo Rover the way it is?

 Holes on top of a Leo Rover

 We’ve pointed out many times how robust, reliable and watertight the Leo Rover mobile robot is.
 You’d think that a rover with a lot of holes is anything but watertight.
-But not in this case.
+Not in this case.
 So, why so many holes in the first place?

 It’s simple.
 They’re mounting holes that allow you to attach various add-ons to your Leo Rover (see the most popular add-ons people use with their Leo Rovers).
-The holes are on top of the robot and the actual electronics are encased underneath.
-The idea is that what you see on the outside, is just the rover’s shell, kind of like an exoskeleton.
-The actual electronics and all the robot’s guts are safe and sound below that, where no water can touch it.
-So, you could say that a Leo Rover’s design lies in the concept of a turtle, which is the very reason why it used to go by the name Turtle.
+The actual electronics and all the robot’s guts are safe and sound underneath, where no water can touch them.
+The idea is that what you see on the outside, is just the rover’s shell, an exoskeleton if you will.
+So, you could say that the Leo Rover’s design lies in the concept of a turtle, which is the very reason why it used to go by the name Turtle.

 That’s one thing.
-The other is that the robot is constructed in such a way that screams: “mount something here!”.
-In other words, the Leo Rover’s design is intuitive, right at first glance – seeing those multiple holes, you know that you should add something to it.
+Another one is that the robot is constructed in such a way that screams: “mount something here!”.
+In other words, the Leo Rover’s design is intuitive, right at first glance, seeing those multiple holes, you know that you should add something to it.
 The design looks unfinished but that’s the point!
 You’re the developer, so it’s your job to finish the rover by mounting additional components to it so that it serves a given purpose and does the job you want it to do.

-You might not realize it but there are more mounting spots on the rover other than the holes at the top ;) There are also mounting grooves on the Leo Rover’s suspension beams to which you can attach Rexroth or V-slot inserts and mount things on them like lighting equipment, various sensors, and so on.
-It didn’t use to be like that, though.
-Earlier iterations of Leo Rover weren’t equipped with grooved suspension beams.
+Also, you might not realize it but there are more mounting spots on the rover other than the holes at the top.
+I'm talking about the mounting grooves on the Leo Rover’s suspension beams to which you can attach Rexroth or V-slot inserts and set up things on them like lighting equipment, various sensors, and so on.
+It wasn't always like that, though.
+Earlier iterations of the Leo Rover weren’t equipped with grooved suspension beams.

 Leo Rover's suspension beam